abhibha1807/Task/README.md

 ### Treatment
 The task was to extract the treatment administered to the patient using the 'Desription' column.
 To extract the 'treatment' I used the  distilbert-base-cased-distilled-squad Q/A model. (https://huggingface.co/tasks/question-answering).
 I provided the description as the context and my question was 'What is the treatment administered to the patient?'.
 The model seems to have a considerable accuracy.
-Better answers can be produced by fine tuning the model or providing more context.
-Also, since I used a deep learning method, the method took a while to produce outputs.
+Better answers can be produced by fine tuning the model on domain specific medical data or providing more context (append keywords?).
+Also, since I used a deep learning model, the method took a while to produce outputs.